Hackerspace.gr: Organization

-Events

 It organizes workshops, lectures, entertainment and informational events.
 The events calendar lists several events weekly.
 Furthermore, hackerspace.gr is open for visitors as long as any of the administrators are in the premises.

-Projects

 Hackerspace.gr is an incubator place for many projects.
 Currently there is an OpenROV Taskforce on Hackerspace.gr.
 Verese community, a project participating on Mozilla WebFWD, is hosting its regular meetings at Hackerspace.gr.
 Ardupad was also incubated at Hackerspace.gr.
 A USB drop is located in the central area of the hackerspace.
 A custom open hardware delta 3D printer design, Anadelta is developed to cover its members need for a large 3D printer.

-Services

-Hackerspace provides several online services to its members, visitors, and the general public.
-In particular some of its members are running an instance of the etherpad lite collaborative editor, a diaspora pod and a Jabber/XMPP service.

-Hackerspace.gr mobile hackerspace deployed during an amateur astronomer camp in central Greece.

-Mobile Hackerspace

-Hackerspace.gr usually deploys its geodesic dome in order to establish a mobile hackerspace when a large number of its members participate in events and venues that are away from its physical location providing tools, equipment and free of charge services for attendees.